Why Are FBAR Penalties So High? | International Tax Attorney

 The Internal Revenue Code, Title 26 partially explains why the penalties are so high with respect to the FBAR.
 Originally it was not meant to fight Tax Evasion but to fight Money Laundering and Financial Crimes so, the penalties there naturally are associated with Criminal Activities.

-What happend after 2001 is that the function of enforcing the FBARs was turned over to the IRS and ever since that time, the FBAR turned into a Tax Enforcement mechanism and a very effective one, due to the penalties associated with it.
+What happened after 2001 is that the function of enforcing the FBARs was turned over to the IRS and ever since that time, the FBAR turned into a Tax Enforcement mechanism and a very effective one, due to the penalties associated with it.